noah-nuebling/notes-public/stuff/Idea - quote-unquote-framework.md

 give you the same ergonomics as React with none of the downsides (almost 2000 dependencies!)

-Started implementing this in repo:
+Started implementing / testing this in repo:
+    javascript-playground-nov-2025

 In this Claude conversation you can see
     TOC: